Risk-Sensitive Deep RL: Variance-Constrained Actor-Critic Provably Finds Globally Optimal Policy: Conclusion

 \section{Conclusion}

 To conclude, to the best of our knowledge, we make the first attempt to study risk-sensitive deep reinforcement learning, where we consider the variance constrained deep reinforcement learning.
 We propose an efficient and theoretically sound VARAC algorithm to solve the problem.
-Under mild assumptions, despite the overparametrization and nonconvexity, we show that our algorithm achieves an $\cO(1/\sqrt{K})$ convergence rate to a saddle point, and that the duality gap diminishes at a same rate.
-Essentially, this shows that our algorithm finds a globally optimal policy at a sublinear rate.
+Under mild assumptions, despite the overparametrization and nonconvexity, we show that our algorithm achieves an $\cO(1/\sqrt{K})$ convergence rate to a saddle point, and that our solution converges to a globally optimal solution at a same rate.
 For future work, we plan to extend the risk constraints to other coherent risk measures such as the conditional value at risk.

 \begin{appendix}

 { {\bf Appendix}}